🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 But that's one of the things that I think a lot of people miss.

-Also, you can't like you need to find this is the last one, find the strongest argument against your position.
+Also, you can't like, you need to find, this is the last one, find the strongest argument against your position, the absolute strongest, not a straw man, not some kind of like thing you've heard somebody say.

-Go out and listen to the very best person on the other side, make the argument against your position so that you can understand where they're coming from, and then also be able to deal with that objection.
+Go out and listen to the very best person on the other side make the argument against your position so that you can understand where they're coming from and then also be able to deal with that objection.

 And I think people don't do that at all.

-I think you typically listen to, you know, like people tell you what you want to hear, and then all of a sudden you're faced with somebody who's not going to give you that ground on that point, and you have to go to a well that doesn't exist.
+I think you typically listen to, you know, like people tell you what you want to hear, and then all of a sudden you're faced with somebody who's not going to give you that ground on that point and you have to go to a well that doesn't exist.

 I don't get it from them.

-Chank Weager, I listen to him debate.
+Chank Uyger, I listen to him debate.

 Destiny, I listen to him debate.